arfianadam/front-end-kit/README.md

 # Front End Development Kit
 ### By Arfian Adam

-Front end web development kit made by me using modular Javascript and Handlebars as the template engine.
+Front end web development kit made by me using modular Javascript and (soon) Moustache as the template engine.

 ## Installation
 1. `npm install`